port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/sonarqube.md

 ### Ingest data into Port

-To ingest Sonarqube objects using the [integration configuration](#configuration-structure), you can follow the steps below:
+To ingest SonarQube objects using the [integration configuration](#configuration-structure), you can follow the steps below:

 1. Go to the DevPortal Builder page.
-2. Select a blueprint you want to ingest using Snyk.
+2. Select a blueprint you want to ingest using SonarQube.
 3. Choose the **Ingest Data** option from the menu.
-4. Select Sonarqube under the Code quality & security providers category.
+4. Select SonarQube under the Code quality & security providers category.
 5. Modify the [configuration](#configuration-structure) according to your needs.
 6. Click `Resync`.